hugy888/materials-informatics-az.github.io/_pages/about.md

 ---

 <!-- ## Welcome to Materials Informatics Lab !  -->
 Welcome to the Materials Informatics Lab at the University of Arizona!
-We are a group of interdisciplinary researchers working on _Structural_ Materials Infomatics for accelerating the design and development of sustainable structural alloys.
+We are an interdisciplinary group advancing the field of _structural_ materials infomatics for accelerated design and development of sustainable structural alloys.

+#### Our expertise and capabilities

+- Metallurgy and mechanics of structural alloys
+- Machine learning: deep learning, Bayesian inference, language models
+- High-performance computing: algorithms, numerical methods, cloud computing